PCA Initialization for Approximate Message Passing in Rotationally Invariant Models: Numerical Simulations

-We consider the following settings: \emph{(i)} square model \eqref{eq:defsquare} with Marcenko-Pastur noise, i.e., $\bW = \frac{1}{n}\bA \bA^\sT\in\mathbb R^{n\times n}$, where the entries of $\bA \in\mathbb R^{n\times p}$ are i.i.d. standard Gaussian, see (a) in the figures; \emph{(ii)} square model \eqref{eq:defsquare} with uniform noise, i.e., $\bW = \bO^\sT\bLambda\bO \in\mathbb R^{n\times n}$, where $\bO$ is a Haar orthogonal matrix and the entries of $\bLambda$ are i.i.d. and uniformly distributed in the interval $[-1/2, 1/2]$, see (b) in the figures; \emph{(iii)} rectangular model \eqref{eq:defrect} with uniform noise, i.e., $\bW = \bO^\sT\bLambda\bQ \in\mathbb R^{m\times n}$, where $\bO$, $\bQ$ are Haar orthogonal matrices and the entries of $\bLambda^2$ are i.i.d. and uniformly distributed in the interval $[0, 1]$, see (c)-(d) in the figures.
 In the simulations, $\alpha$ is estimated from the largest eigenvalue/singular value of $\bX$.
 Furthermore, the free cumulants $\kappa_k$ ($\kappa_{2k}$ in the rectangular case) are replaced by their limits $\kappa_k^\infty$ ($\kappa_{2k}^\infty$ resp.), which are obtained as follows.
 For (a), all the free cumulants of $\Lambda$ are equal to $c\triangleq p/n$, i.e., $\kappa_k^\infty=c$ for $k\ge 1$, see \cite[Chap.
 2, Exercise 11]{mingo2017free}.
 For (b), the odd free cumulants of $\Lambda$ are $0$ and the even ones are given by $\kappa_{2n}^\infty=B_{2n}/(2n!)$, where $B_{2n}$ denotes the $2n$-th Bernoulli number.
 For details, see the derivation of \eqref{eq:cumunif} in Appendix \ref{sec:fptools}.
 For (c)-(d), the even moments of $\Lambda$ are given by $m_{2k}^\infty=1/(k+1)$ and, from these, we numerically compute the rectangular free cumulants via \eqref{eq:mcrel2rect} in Appendix \ref{sec:fptools}.
+Furthermore, the spectral threshold for the setting in (a) is $\alpha_{\rm s}=1+\sqrt{c}$ ; for (b), $\alpha_{\rm s}=0$ ; and for (c)-(d), $\tilde{\alpha}_{\rm s}=0$.
 In (a), we set $n=8000$ and $c=2$; in (b), we set $n=4000$; and in (c)-(d), we set $n=8000$ and $\gamma=1/2$.
 The signal $\bu^*$ has a Rademacher prior, i.e., its entries are i.i.d. and uniform in $\{-1, 1\}$.
 In the rectangular case, the signal $\bv^*$ has a Gaussian prior, i.e., it is uniformly distributed on the sphere of radius $\sqrt{n}$.
-Given these priors, $u_t$ is chosen to be the single-iterate posterior mean denoiser given by $u_t(x) = \tanh({\mu_t\, x}/\sigma_{t, t})$, where $\mu_t$ and $\sigma_{t, t}$ are the state evolution parameters; these are replaced by consistent estimates in the simulations.
-For the rectangular case, we choose $v_t(x)=x$.
+Given these priors, $\su_t$ is chosen to be the single-iterate posterior mean denoiser given by $\su_t(x) = \tanh({\mu_t\, x}/\sigma_{t, t})$, where $\mu_t$ and $\sigma_{t, t}$ are the state evolution parameters; these are replaced by consistent estimates in the simulations.
+For the rectangular case, we choose $\sv_t(x)=x$.
 Each experiment is repeated for $n_{\rm trials}=100$ independent runs.
 We report the average and error bars at $1$ standard deviation.